thudxz/dockerDjangoDeploy/README.md

 # dockerDjangoDeploy
-This is a test to deploy a Django application using Docker.
+This is a test to deploy a Django application using Docker and docker-compose.
 Nginx is used as a reverse proxy serve.
 Nginx and django are connected by uwsgi.
-In the django project, I use celery redis and redis for asynchronous tasks.
+In the django project, I use celery and redis for asynchronous tasks.
 ## Why we develop a pythonr image
 In django, I need to use rpy2 package, so I first build a image that contains python and R environment.
 ## Why we choose pyton-buster other than python-alpine